POCKET PARTITION WALL BUILD

 Instead of Ikea this time, I decided to build.
-The result, a 18 foot long pocket partition wall to seperate our living area into another bedroom.
+The result, a 18 foot long pocket partition wall to separate our living area into another bedroom.
 We just needed more space in our rental home and sharing bedrooms was no longer an option.
 With a very large living room/dining room, we decided to split it into 2 areas and needed a partition.

 I had one large constraint with this build.
 No holes could be drilled into the wall, floor or ceiling.
 Making this a free standing wall and I was up for the challenge.
 The build started with constructing 2 8′ x 6′ sections built with 2″ x 4″ for the frame.
 Once complete, a 1/4″ plywood cover on the outsides was attached.
 The door was then built using 2″ x 2″ and designed to sit inside of the frame.